 In regards to SEO content writing, it’s best to develop a concrete idea of your audience and compact that idea into a single image of a single customer.
 In the business world, this is often referred to as a buyer persona.
 No matter the material or content, always have that person in mind as you write.
 What are their needs?
 What pain points do they experience?
 How does the product, service or information you’re writing about help to fill a need that your reader has?

 When trying to learn SEO content writing, focus on learning who your target audience is first.
 That can help to drive your story and make sure you hit all the right beats along the way.

 Read as Much as You Write

 To become a good SEO content writer, one must first become a good reader.
-Reading provides you with inspiration, helps you see how other creative and SEO writers ply their craft, and gives you a different perspective you might not have stumbled upon had you remained in your personal bubble.
+Reading provides you with inspiration, helps you see how other creative and SEO writers ply their craft and gives you a different perspective you might not have stumbled upon had you remained in your personal bubble.

-Not only should SEO content writers read other SEO content, they should read creative works as well.
+Not only should SEO content writers read other SEO content, but they should also read creative works as well.
 Doing so can generate a slew of ideas to keep your writing fresh, current and satisfying.
 I know all too well how writing day in and day out can drain the mental reserves, and reading the work of another can be just the jumpstart my creative battery needs.